rdbruce/game/README.md

 SafeSharedPtr is a shared pointer wrapper class that gives us a way to safely store and load our math model output pointer by locking it with a mutex, otherwise simulantious storing and accessing could corrupt the program.

+Now comes main().
+Before we get to the render loop boilerplate variable and class initialization must be done, including the SDL objects, math model, and render model.
+In the main render loop we first render and correct for framerate.
+An explination can be found here [lazyfoo]([https://lazyfoo.net/tutorials/SDL/](https://lazyfoo.net/tutorials/SDL/25_capping_frame_rate/index.php)).
+Second, we fetch the math model output with our load() function defined by SafeSharedPtr

 ## Dependencies